ThomasKrauss/Reconnect/my-utilities/README.md

 		; use it everywhere
 		)

-It felt silly when I defined *alet* but being relieved from having to come up with new names or use repetitive names proved itself to be great.
+It felt silly when I defined *let-a* but being relieved from having to come up with new names or use repetitive names proved itself to be great.
 Really.
 It is great.
 Seriously.
 It is AWESOME!

 1-util
 ------